FuzionView/FV-Docs/source/ticketviewer.rst

    *FuzionView Ticket Viewer*

 The **Ticket Info** view has the following tools and information:
-   1. Ticket Information - Ticket Number and Type.
+   * Ticket Information - Ticket Number and Type.
-   2. Data Set Providers - the owners who provided the information and the count of features they manage.
+   * Data Set Providers - the owners who provided the information and the count of features they manage.
-   3. Options for Downloading the ticket map information. *See the section below on Downloads*
+   * Options for Downloading the ticket map information. *See the section below on Downloads*
-   4. Links to the GSOC Ticket and Help. *See the section below on the GSOC Ticket*
+   * Links to the GSOC Ticket and Help. *See the section below on the GSOC Ticket*

 Downloads
 ----------

-The Ticket Info window offers several **Download Options**:
+From the Ticket Info window you can select from several **Download Options**:
  * The default **File Type** is GeoJSON.
-Click the arrow to select Shapefile or GeoPackage.
+Click the arrow to select a Shapefile or GeoPackage.
  * Select one of the other options to open Points, Polygons, or Lines data in a new window.

 .. figure:: /_static/Downloads1.png